lanl/PyBNF/examples/Mallela2022MSAs/README.md

 Differential contagiousness of respiratory disease across the United States.
 Abhishek Mallela, Yen Ting Lin, and William S. Hlavacek.

 ## Files
-* [DataS1](https://github.com/lanl/PyBNF/new/master/examples/Mallela2022MSAs/DataS1) - Model, data, and configuration files required to perform model parameterization for each of the 50 states in PyBioNetFit
+Model, data, and configuration files required to perform model parameterization for each of the 280 MSAs in PyBioNetFit

 ## Notes